 - Where to Stop for Lunch or a Break

 - What to Bring for Hiking to the Ink Pots

 - Other Banff Hikes

 Ink Pots Hike Highlights

-The hike to the Ink Pots is a relatively easy hike with a moderate distance of approximately 12 km return.
+The hike to the Ink Pots is one of the best hikes in Banff.
+It’s a relatively easy hike with a moderate distance of approximately 12 km return.
 There are two separate trailheads that will meet at a junction at which point there is only one trail to continue on to the Ink Pots.